2014 Australian federal budget: Education

 The budget proposed to cut $4.7 billion of funding from higher education over four years.
 On average, the Commonwealth's contribution to the funding of university degrees was to be cut by 20%.
 From 2016, the interest rate charged on HECS debts, which had been linked to the consumer price index was to be charged at the same rate as government long-term borrowings.
 HECS debts would have to be repaid once an individual's income reaches $50,638.
 Universities were to be able to set their own fees for courses under a new deregulated fee system.
 Modelling conducted by Universities Australia indicates that the fee to study at an Australian university will on average double in cost.

 $245.3 million was to be spent on continuing the school chaplaincy program over four years.

 Defence

-Before the budget was released the Abbott Government announced Australia's biggest ever military purchase of 58 Lockheed Martin F-35 Lightning II which are to be delivered in 2018.
+Before the budget was released the Abbott government announced Australia's biggest ever military purchase of 58 Lockheed Martin F-35 Lightning II which were to be delivered in 2018.